jameslovallo/ardi/about.md

 ## JSX & Handlebars

 μhtml is tiny, fast and efficient, and we strongly recommend it.
 However, JSX is king right now, and Handlebars is still holding on strong.
-That's why Ardi allows you to use whatever templating language you prefer.
-Sample code for each option is provided below, for comparison.
+That's why Ardi allows you to use whatever templating system you prefer.
+Sample code for each supported option is provided below, for comparison.
 There is also an interactive [CodePen demo](https://codepen.io/jameslovallo/pen/WNKpqMj?editors=0010) showing all three examples.

 <!-- tabs:start -->